alix-tz/escriptorium-documentation/docs/annotate.md

 - Type
 - Select the marker type (rectangle or polygon) depending on the type of shape you want to draw
 - Leave the default color or change it
-- Check "Allow Comments" if you want to be able users to comment on the annotations
+- Check "Allow Comments" if you want to able users to comment on the annotations

 ![image: illustration of the process to create a new category for image annotation](img/annotate/create_image_annotation.gif "Create a new category named 'Fingerprints' for image annotation, in the Ontology panel")